frankyao47/aad-graphapi-flask-demo/README.md

 # aad-graphapi-flask-demo
-Flask demo for graph api usage in azure active directory
+Flask demo for a multitenant web application that requests graph api access in azure (china) active directory